Risk BowTie Method

 Aligned with better practice methodologies to support management decision-making and evaluation of risks.

 Scenario-modeling.
-Typical scenarios and relationships can be and depicted on the pre-event side (left side) of the BowTie diagram.
+Typical scenarios and relationships can be depicted on the pre-event side (left side) of the BowTie diagram.

 Vulnerabilities.
 BowTie can highlight areas where controls are poor.